DimitriPalmer22/Relapse-Code-Documentation/Documentation/Sprint/Sprint 1.md

 - Charging enemy
 - More powers
 - Revisit the power sounds entirely
 	- Having a one-shot sounds for charging the power is not gonna work.
 We need a looping SFX for charging the power and a one-shot for releasing the power.
+We don't think the sound for this right now fits.
+	- We also need a different sound for when a power is done cooling down.
+We don't think the sound for this right now fits.
 - Also, we need non-placeholder sounds for:
 	- shooting
 	- reloading
 	- player getting hit
 	- enemy getting hit
+- Also, get some like breathing sounds & idle enemy sounds

 ### Week 1